theroshan04/Advanced-Parachute-Gliding-System-Cpp-UE5/README.md

 3. Press **Play** to test the parachute system.

 ## 🎥 Demo
-Watch the system in action: **https://www.linkedin.com/posts/theroshan04_unrealengine-gamedevelopment-cplusplus-activity-7301109730842669056-jblV?utm_source=share&utm_medium=member_desktop&rcm=ACoAAC4qZgABd5J9PIhgjoEMRbCsNO3MQYCwIm8**
+Watch the system in action: **[Demo Video link](https://www.linkedin.com/posts/theroshan04_unrealengine-gamedevelopment-cplusplus-activity-7301109730842669056-jblV?utm_source=share&utm_medium=member_desktop&rcm=ACoAAC4qZgABd5J9PIhgjoEMRbCsNO3MQYCwIm8)**

 ## ⚠️ Usage Restrictions
 🛑 **All assets included in this repository are for educational purposes only.** You may use them for learning, research, and personal projects, but redistribution or commercial use is **not permitted**.